metagov/gateway/docs/installation.rst

 6. Fill in ``TWITTER_API_KEY`` and ``TWITTER_API_SECRET_KEY`` with the values from the previous step.
 7. To get the values for ``TWITTER_ACCESS_TOKEN`` and ``TWITTER_ACCESS_TOKEN_SECRET``, you'll need to generate a new access token and secret in the developer portal.
 8. Reload apache2 for the changes to take effect

+Github
+""""""

+In order to ues the Metagov Github plugin, the Metagov server administrator needs to create a new Github app and link it to Metagov:

+1. Create a metagov app and get the app ID.
+You can follow `this guide <https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app>`_.
+Don't forget to `set permissions and subscribe to events <https://docs.github.com/en/developers/apps/managing-github-apps/editing-a-github-apps-permissions>`_.
+2. On Github, generate and download a `private key <https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#generating-a-private-key>`_.
+Put the private key in the github plugin folder.
+3. Make a copy of ``.env.example`` and rename it to ``.env``.
+Put the app ID in the file as well as the path to your private key.

+The plugin should now work.
+To use the app in their community, an admin will have to install the app manually on Github.
+They will then provide the installation ID and organization name as configuration parameters when enabling the plugin.
+We are working to make this process smoother in the future.